EvolvedWeb/evowc/README.md

 </component>
 ```

-HTML that uses the component:
+Here is an example of HTML that uses the component:

 ```html
 <html>